danielFloresAng/backEnd_notes/notes.md

   // POPULATE //

-* Works to acces to all the collections that we want inside our data base and makes queries between them in just one request.
+* Works to access to all the collections inside our data base that we want and makes queries between them in just one request.

-to use the .populate() method we need to put a reference (ref) in the model schema propertie that we want to use in the query.
+to use the .populate() method we need to put a reference (ref) in the model schema property that we want to use in the query.
 Then , in the query we use .pupulate() with the the 'path' property (where we are going to type the property) and the model that we want to use(model)

 Ej.: